evanx/redex/README.md

 ## Overivew

-Redswitch keys on the local Redis instance are called "internal."
+Redswitch keys on its Redis instance are called "internal."
 Other keys or systems are "external."

 Metadata is attached to messages e.g. for routing and processing purposes.

 ### Importers